Challenges

 Developmental and Mental Health Challenges:

-Adoption can sometimes lead to developmental delays or mental
+Adoption can sometimes lead to developmental delays or

-health concerns, requiring specialized support and resources.
+mental health concerns, requiring specialized support

 Identity Issues: